khairulhasanmd/OpenBBTerminal/website/content/terminal/guides/intros/portfolio/index.md

   portfolio or Sell/Withdrawal/0 to remove from the portfolio a search criteria, country, sector or industry.

 The template Excel file also has additional columns but these are _optional_.
-The OpenBB Terminal can figure out by itself what industry, sector, country and region belongs to the loaded in Equity.
+The Finance Analysis can figure out by itself what industry, sector, country and region belongs to the loaded in Equity.
 So the field can be left blank if your holdings do not include this information.

 Continuing with the example, this results in the following: